TabbycatDebate/tabbycat/CONTRIBUTING.rst

 One day, we hope to have a public API in place to facilitate the integration with other debating tournament software, like registration or adjudicator feedback systems.
 If and when that happens, we'll probably revise this convention to be more in line with `Semantic Versioning <http://semver.org/>`_.

-Starting from version 0.7.0, we use code names for versions, being breeds of cats in alphabetical order.
+Starting from version 0.7.0, we use cat breeds as the code names for major versions.

 Documentation
 =============